CALIFORNIA BUSINESS PROPERTIES ASSOCIATION (CBPA)

 In order to help members better understand the policy issues related to the implementation of the AB 1103 Mandatory Benchmarking and Disclosure Law, BOMA California hosted a webinar with a representative from the California Energy Commission who provided detail about requirements of the law and with a member from our industry who is already putting policies into place.

 Recent CBPA Successes

-During the 2012 legislative session, CBPA had great success on a number of key issues including a major reform to the state’s ADA law, stopping an effort to implement a split roll property tax, and crafting a workable “Green Building” code.
-Below are just some of the highlights from 2012:
+During the 2013 legislative session, our industry had great successes on a number of key issues.
+They include implementation of major reforms to the state’s ADA law, stopping several efforts to advance split roll property tax, and reforming the way building codes are written.
+Below are some of the highlights.

-ADA REFORM SIGNED BY GOVERNOR – Governor Brown has signed our ADA reform measure, SB 1186 (Steinberg/Dutton) which will curb lawsuit abuse regarding the Americans With Disabilities Act (ADA) while promoting increased compliance with disabled accessibility building codes.
-This bill is being hailed as the most comprehensive and significant reform to California’s ADA Law.
-Currently, California has 40 percent of the nation’s ADA lawsuits but only 12 percent of the country’s disabled population
+ADA REFORM IMPLEMENTATION – CBPA have played a key role in implementing recent legislation (AB 1186) and regulations to curb lawsuit abuse relating to the Americans With Disabilities Act (ADA).
+Our industry, working with state agencies, are advancing increased compliance with disabled accessibility building codes.
+California has 40 percent of the nation’s ADA lawsuits but only 12 percent of the country’s disabled population.

 Click here for a full list of CBPA’s successes.